offline-agency/laravel-cart/README.md

 ## Instances

-The packages supports multiple instances of the cart.
+The package supports multiple instances of the cart.
 The way this works is like this:

 You can set the current instance of the cart by calling `Cart::instance('newInstance')`.
 From this moment, the active instance of the cart will be `newInstance`, so when you add, remove or get the content of the cart, you're work with the `newInstance` instance of the cart.
 If you want to switch instances, you just call `Cart::instance('otherInstance')` again, and you're working with the `otherInstance` again.